Tokay gecko: Description

 It is a strong climber with foot pads that can support the entire weight of its body on a vertical surface for a long period of time.
 Compared to other gecko species, the tokay gecko has a robust build, with a semiprehensile tail, a large head, and muscular jaws.

 Behaviour

 Tokay geckos are generally aggressive and territorial, and can inflict a strong bite.
 Though common in the pet trade, the strong bite of the tokay gecko makes it ill-suited for inexperienced keepers.
 In addition, the strength of the bite depends on the gecko's size; larger (usually male) tokay geckos are capable of piercing skin, which often results in immediate bleeding.

 Females lay clutches of one or two hard-shelled eggs and guard them until they hatch.
 Communal nesting has been observed in Cambodia with as many as four adults guarding the clutch of about eleven eggs.

+When breeding, pairs form temporary family groups and care for their young.
+They can distinguish their mates and offspring from other geckos by their smell.